Bangladeshi Americans: Poverty

-According to a news article from the website Mashable released in 2015, 26% of the Bangladeshi American community lived under the poverty line.
-This is much higher than the USA average of 16% according to data released by the Economic Policy Institute in 2011.

 In a 2013, NPR discussion with a member of the Economic Policy Institute and co-author of the book The Myth of the Model Minority Rosalind Chou who is also a professor of sociology.
-One of them stated that "When you break it down by specific ethnic groups, the Tamil ,the Bangladeshi, they have poverty rates that rival the African-American poverty rate."
+One of them stated that "When you break it down by specific ethnic groups, the Hmong, the Bangladeshi, they have poverty rates that rival the African-American poverty rate."

 Education

-The 2000 census undertaken by the Census Bureau listed 57,412 people identifying themselves as having Bangladeshi origin.
-Almost 40% of Bangladeshis over the age of 25 had at least a bachelor's degree as compared to less than 25% of the United States population.
+In the 2000 U.S. census, 57,412 people reporting having Bangladeshi origin.
+In 2015, it was reported that 16% of the Bangladeshi population in the US had at least a bachelor's degree.
+Almost 22% of Bangladeshis over the age of 25 earned at least a bachelor's degree, compared to less than 25% of the U.S. population.

 Politics

 Bangladeshi Americans strongly favor the Democratic Party.
-The preference towards the Democratic Party was initially influenced in part by Republican President Richard Nixon's support of Pakistan during Bangladesh's struggle for independence.
-In the 2012 United States presidential election, 96% of Bangladeshi Americans voted for Barack Obama's reelection.
-In the 2016 United States presidential election, 90% of Bangladeshi Americans voted for Hillary Clinton.
-In the 2020 United States presidential election, the vast majority of Bangladeshi Americans favored Joe Biden.
-A exit poll conducted by AALDEF showed that a majority (91%) of Bangladeshi Americans backed Joe Biden in the 2020 presidential election.
+Republican President Richard Nixon's support of Pakistan during Bangladesh's struggle for independence partly swayed Bangladeshis to the Democratic Party.
+In the 2012 U.S. presidential election, 96% of Bangladeshi Americans voted to reelect Barack Obama.
+In the 2016 U.S. presidential election, 90% of Bangladeshi Americans voted for Hillary Clinton.
+In the 2020 U.S. presidential election, 91% of Bangladeshi Americans voted for Joe Biden.

-In recent decades, the Bangladeshi American community has become more active in local and national politics, with many Bangladeshi Americans seeking office or forming political organizations to better represent those within or outside the community who share similar goals.
+In recent decades, the Bangladeshi-American community has become more active in local and national politics, with many Bangladeshi Americans seeking office or forming political organizations to better represent those within or outside the community who share similar goals.

 Culture

-Bangladeshi Americans are well represented in the fields of medicine, engineering, business, finance and information technology.
-Bangladeshi Americans have brought Bengali cuisine to the United States.
-There are many Bangladeshi markets and stores in the United States.
-Some of the largest are in New York City, Paterson, New Jersey, Central New Jersey, Washington, D.C., Atlantic City, and Los Angeles.
+Bangladeshi Americans are highly visible in medicine, engineering, business, finance and information technology.
+Bangladeshi Americans have introduced Bengali cuisine through several Bangladeshi markets and stores in the U.S. Some of the largest are in New York City; Paterson, New Jersey; Central New Jersey; Washington, D.C.; Atlantic City, New Jersey; and Los Angeles, California.

 Languages

-Bangladeshi Americans often retain their native language Bengali and run many programs to nourish their mothertongue.
-Many also speak Bengali dialects or other languages related to Bengali, the most common being Sylheti which is spoken by Bangladeshis from the Sylhet Division, and Chittagonian which is spoken by Bangladeshis from the districts of Chittagong and Cox's Bazar.